Avatar: The Last Airbender – The Burning Earth

 Avatar: The Last Airbender – The Burning Earth (known as Avatar: The Legend of Aang – The Burning Earth in Europe) is a 2007 video game for Game Boy Advance, Nintendo DS, PlayStation 2, Wii, and Xbox 360 based on the animated television series Avatar: The Last Airbender.
 It was one of the last games released for the Game Boy Advance in North America and Europe.
 It is the sequel to the 2006 game Avatar: The Last Airbender.
 The game was followed by a sequel, Avatar: The Last Airbender – Into the Inferno, in 2008.

-The game is known for the ease with which the full 1000 gamer points could be unlocked on the Xbox 360, something that could be done in under five minutes.
+The Xbox 360 version is known for the ease with which the full 1000 Gamerscore points can be unlocked in under five minutes.

 Plot

-The first chapter of the game sees the player leaving a vessel with Northern Water Tribe officials, including Master Pakku.
-Aang, Sokka, and Katara make their way to the Earth Kingdom fortress of General Fong, who upon arrival immediately sets a pair of guards upon the Avatar to test his skills.
+The Burning Earth is based on the second season, Book 2: Earth, of the television series.
+The game begins with Team Avatar arriving at an Earth Kingdom base where they confront General Fong, who seeks to trigger Aang's Avatar State to overthrow the Fire Nation.
+After defeating Fong's forces, Aang enters the Avatar State to stop him.
+The team then heads to the Earth Kingdom city of Omashu, where they face a Fire Nation flag and discover the city renamed New Ozai.
+They rescue Appa and head to Earth Rumble VI, where Aang competes and identifies Toph as his future earthbending teacher.
+They later explore a swamp and receive visions, encounter the Blind Bandit at Earth Rumble VI, and convince her, Toph, to teach Aang earthbending.
+The gang investigates a library for Fire Nation plans, confronts the Dai Li, and frees Appa from Lake Laogai.
+They warn the Earth King of an upcoming drill attack and ultimately sabotage it with a battle against Azula and Zuko.
+The game concludes with Azula plotting her revenge.